jetemi/Exam-prep/dbms II.md

 4.  **Reduced Lock Table Size:** Page-level locking results in a **smaller lock table** (the data structure used to track locks).
 A smaller lock table is faster to search and manage, contributing to better performance.

-**However, Page-level locking has a major disadvantage: Reduced Concurrency.**

-*   **Reduced Concurrency:** Page-level locking reduces concurrency compared to field-level locking.
-If transactions need to access different records on the same page, they will still conflict with page-level locking, even if they are not accessing the same fields.
-Field-level locking allows for finer-grained concurrency, where transactions can access different records (or even different fields within records) on the same page concurrently without blocking each other, as long as they are not accessing the *same* field/record.

-**In summary, page-level locking is a trade-off.
-It offers lower overhead and simpler management, making it potentially faster in some scenarios, especially with high page contention.
-However, it sacrifices concurrency by blocking access to the entire page, even if transactions are only interested in different parts of it.
-Field-level locking provides higher concurrency but at the cost of increased locking overhead.**  The choice between page-level and field-level locking depends on the specific application workload and the desired balance between performance and concurrency.

 **4e.
 What effect do critical events have on a database?
 Give and explain three examples of such events.
 [5½ Marks]**

-**Answer:**

 Critical events are unexpected and disruptive occurrences that can significantly impact a database system, potentially leading to **data loss, data corruption, system downtime, and service disruption.**  They require robust recovery mechanisms to minimize damage and restore the database to a consistent and operational state.